jamusi/projects/tosta.md

 This application is for any instagramer who likes to take photos on holidays, trips or simply their favorites lunches.

 tOSTa will be a single button Ruby on Rails(5) web application.
-We will use LastFM to search for musics, and spotify to automatically create the playlist of your holidays.
+We will use LastFM to search for musics, and spotify to automatically create the playlist of your holidays - _tosta mix_.

 ## Team